Your sex life, your way

 The “best” vibrator for this purpose will depend on your own preferences, but you may want to try:

 • Bullet vibrators.
 Perfect for beginners, a bullet vibrator is a classic bullet-shaped sex toy with a rounded or pointed tip.
-When you’re having sex, hold the toy against your partner’s clit or have them hold it in place for extra stimulation.
-You may also like the extra vibration against your testicles while she’s giving you oral sex.
+When you’re having sex, try holding the toy against your partner’s clitoris or have them hold it in place for extra stimulation.
+Some men also enjoy extra stimulation from a vibrator while receiving oral sex — it’s worth exploring if that sounds appealing.

-• Vibrating cock ring.
-Another vibrator you can use together is a hands-free vibrating cock ring like the OMG Penis Vibrator.
+• Vibrating penis ring.
+Another vibrator you can use together is a hands-free vibrating penis ring.
 Made of ultra-soft silicone, this sex toy is worn at the base of the penis and serves two purposes: providing extra clitoral stimulation and prolonging sex.

-By restricting blood flow out of the penis, cock rings improve erection quality while stimulating the nerve endings in the genital and anal regions.
-Since a cock ring is hands-free, it’s a great option for first-time sex toy users.
+By restricting blood flow out of the penis, penis rings improve erection quality while stimulating the nerve endings in the genital and anal regions.
+Since a penis ring is hands-free, it’s a great option for first-time sex toy users.

 There’s no one way to use a vibrator on your wife or partner.
-The best thing you can do is be open to experimentation.
+The best thing you can do is open yourself up to experimentation.
 Follow her lead and see how she responds to different vibration settings, whether you use the toy during foreplay or sex.

 Here are some tips to help you incorporate this versatile toy into your sex life.